Dooperlzwak/SpeechRNT/frontend/src/services/README.md

 # Services Documentation

-This document describes the core services implemented for the SpeechRNT application.
+This document describes the core services implemented for the Vocr application.

 ## Services Overview